Helpful Tips on DIY Pest Control for Apartment Renters

 Kitchen area in apartment

-Apartment renters are more susceptible to experiencing a pest infestation due to multiple families living in close proximity to each other.
-It may seem unfair, but you could inherit a pest problem through no other reason than your neighbor having a pest infestation in spite of your efforts to keep your apartment unit neat and sanitary.
+Apartment renters are more susceptible to pest infestations due to multiple families living near each other.
+It may seem unfair, but you could inherit a pest problem because your neighbor has a pest infestation despite your efforts to keep your apartment unit neat and sanitary.

-Among the prime reasons that pests like roaches, rodents and bed bugs are attracted to apartment complexes is the ease of traveling from unit to unit and the variety of food, shelter and water sources that are available to them.
+Among the prime reasons that pests like roaches, rodents, and bed bugs are attracted to apartment complexes is the ease of traveling from unit to unit and the variety of food, shelter, and water sources available to them.

-A convenient perk of living in an apartment complex is that you can report your pest control problem to your apartment management and usually they conduct pest control on your home.
-However, apartment pest control carried out by management offices usually leaves much to be desired.
+A convenient perk of living in an apartment complex is that you can report your pest control problem to the management, who usually conducts pest control on your home.
+However, apartment pest control by management offices usually leaves much to be desired.

-Apartment management teams often skimp on being thorough when it comes to inspections and the treatment methods used are usually ineffective.
-By going DIY to tackle your pest problems, you may likely see a much better result.
+Apartment management teams often skimp on being thorough regarding inspections, and the treatment methods used are usually ineffective.
+You may likely see a much better result by going DIY to tackle your pest problems.

 Identification